 St. Edward’s honors and respects all members of its community by fostering an inclusive and welcoming environment that respects the dignity and worth of each person and stresses the obligation of all people to pursue a more just world.

-The university seeks to provide equitable educational opportunities to students from all backgrounds, eliminate barriers to student success, and to advance excellence.
+The university seeks to provide equitable educational opportunities to students from all backgrounds, eliminate barriers to student success, and advance excellence.
 In support of our mission and consistent with our values of inclusivity and respect as a Holy Cross community, the university seeks to provide equitable employment and professional development opportunities to faculty and staff from all backgrounds, ensuring that each employee can contribute to their full potential.

-The diversity of our university community represents a significant part of our culture, mission, and commitment to our Holy Cross values.
+Our university community represents a significant part of our culture, mission, and commitment to our Holy Cross values.
 The collective sum of the individual differences, life experiences, unique capabilities, and innovative talent that our students, faculty and staff invest in their work and study enriches our vibrant community.

 We embrace our community members’ differences in age, color, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our community unique.